aykutbulut/CGL-CONIC/README.md

 ```

 Similarly you can use ```cplex``` or ```ipopt``` instead of ```mosek```.
 If no
-ipm solver is specified CGL-Conic will use Ipopt.
+IPM solver is specified CGL-Conic will use Ipopt.